 General Query Examples

-The Query field, available in the Custom Grid and other grid-style apps, provides you with a way to filter the data displayed using multiple criteria.
+The Query field, available in the Custom List and other grid-style apps, provides you with a way to filter the data displayed using multiple criteria.
 You can enter SQL-style queries into the field to find specific work items based on their state, owner, or other fields.

 Work items with specific text in the name